Request Filtering in IIS

 </configuration>

 The maxAllowedContentLength feature of Request Filtering is pretty handy, it specifies the maximum number of bytes that can be posted.
-This is effectivly the maximum file upload size that your server can handle, or if your are hosting an API the maximum size of the JSON / XML body payload.
+This is effectively the maximum file upload size that your server can handle, or if your are hosting an API the maximum size of the JSON / XML body payload.

 As of IIS 10, Microsoft has added the ability to remove the Server header using request filtering.
 Using request filtering ends up being a much cleaner solution.